Symmetry restoration in mean-field approaches: Projected statistics

 \subsection{Symmetry restoration at finite temperature}

-In the context of finite temperature or statistical ensembles, symmetry restoration means that the density matrix operator has to be able to select from all the states considered in the statistical trace only those with a given set of quantum numbers.
-The easiest way achieve this property is by sandwiching the statistical operator with the projector onto the required quantum numbers one wants to select.
-For instance, for particle number restoration we have to replace the density matrix operator $\hat D$ by
+In the context of finite temperature or statistical ensembles, symmetry restoration means that the density matrix operator $\hat D$ has to be able to select from all the states considered in the statistical trace only those with the desired set of quantum numbers.
+The easiest way to achieve this property is by sandwiching the statistical operator with the projector onto the required quantum numbers one wants to select.
+For instance, for particle-number restoration we have to replace the density matrix operator $\hat D$ by

-For non-abelian symmetry groups, like the one of angular momentum projection the expression of the density matrix operator gets a bit more involved and the reader is referred to \cite{ROSSIGNOLI1994350} for the technical details.
+For non-abelian symmetry groups, like the one of angular-momentum projection the expression of the density matrix operator gets a bit more involved and the reader is referred to \citeasnoun{ROSSIGNOLI1994350} for the technical details.
 In general, the expression for $\hat D_N$ is rather involved, but it simplifies enormously if $\hat D$ is restricted to be the exponential of an one-body operator, as it is the case in the mean-field approximation to the exact $\hat D$.
-In the following and just to illustrate the method, we will restrict the discussion to the abelian case of particle number projection.
+In the following and just to illustrate the method, we will restrict the discussion to the abelian case of particle-number projection.
 The projector $P^{N}$ is a linear combination of exponentials of one body operators.
-Therefore, $ \hat{P}^{N \dagger} \hat{D}_\mathrm{HFB} \hat{P}^{N}$ becomes a (very involved) linear combination of products of exponentials of one body operators.
-As in Eq.~(\ref{eq:stat1}) those products are generators of canonical transformations
+Therefore, $ \hat{P}^{N \mydagger} \hat{D}_\mathrm{HFB} \hat{P}^{N}$ becomes a (very involved) linear combination of products of exponentials of one body operators.
+As in {\Eq}~(\ref{eq:stat1b}) those products are generators of canonical transformations